Eastern Siberia–Pacific Ocean oil pipeline: Technical features

 The first stage was built by Systema SpecStroy, Krasnodarstroytransgaz, Vostok Story, Promstroy, Amerco Int. and IP Set Spb.[sic]
 Five 16V32 crude oil-fired engines for the pipeline-related power station were delivered in summer 2008 by Wärtsilä.
 The first stage of the pipeline cost US$12.27 billion and the export terminal cost $1.74 billion.

 Resource base

 The pipeline is supplied from the oil fields of Tomsk Oblast and the Khanty–Mansi Autonomous Okrug in Western Siberia along the existing Omsk–Irkutsk pipeline that joins the ESPO pipeline in Taishet, as well as oil provinces of Eastern Siberia.
 At the initial stage 22 million tons of oil is supplied by Rosneft and 8 million tons by Surgutneftegas.

 Controversies

 Embezzlement allegations

-In November 2010, one of the minor shareholders of Transneft, Alexey Navalny, accused the company management of engaging in a US$4 billion embezzlement during the construction of the pipeline.
+In November 2010, one of the minor shareholders of Transneft, Alexei Navalny, accused the company management of engaging in a US$4 billion embezzlement during the construction of the pipeline.
 These accusations were denied by Nikolay Tokarev, head of Transneft.